Overview

 If a zyLab is configured for students to code outside the zyBook and upload files, the coding trail will only contain submits.
 In that case, we recommend instructors tell students they are expected to submit their code throughout development, such as after every 20 minutes of effort, knowing the score achieved may be low, so that instructors can see when they started and the history of their effort.

-Nothing can entirely prevent cheating, but we encourage instructors to take steps to try to reduce cheating before it happens, in part by reducing temptation.
+Nothing can entirely prevent cheating, but we encourage instructors to take steps to try to reduce cheating before it happens.
 Informing learners about coding trails, history, and the similarity checker can help.
 Reducing temptation to cheat can not only keep otherwise good students on track, but also reduces the headache instructors must endure to punish detected cheating.
 We hope coding trails help!